pdxrust/rust-from-a-scripting-background/index.rst

 .. figure:: _static/madlibs.png

 * Every type slot is filled by the name of a type
-* You can make your own. http://rustbyexample.com/custom_types.html
+* You can make your own types. http://rustbyexample.com/custom_types.html

 Functions example
 -----------------